calnet-oss/bidms-docker-postgresql/README.md

 ## Purpose

-This [Docker](http://www.docker.com/) image runs a [PostgreSQL](http://www.postgresql.org/) database server and exposes the database port on 5432.
+This container image runs a [PostgreSQL](http://www.postgresql.org/) database server and exposes the database port on 5432.

-The author does not currently publish the image in any public Docker repository but a script, described below, is provided to easily create your own image.
+The author does not currently publish the image in any public container repository but a script, described below, is provided to easily create your own image.